 Fortunately, organisations in many countries have a legal responsibility to support their people, whether work is causing the health issue or aggravating it.

 It’s important to know that people with mental ill-health can and do work; most are in employment and the organisations employing them will not necessarily be aware of any mental ill-health symptoms or experiences.

 However, talking about mental health with colleagues can be challenging, particularly as many worry about the stigma and prejudice that may come as a consequence of sharing their issues.
 If this results in workers not seeking the support they need, it can create more complex health needs.

-Our Managing Occupational Health and Wellbeing course recommends that one way of improving mental ill-health within the workplace can come from an open a discussion on a one-to-one basis.
-Here are some tips that can help to make that happen:
+Our Managing Occupational Health and Wellbeing course recommends that one way of improving mental ill-health within the workplace can be an open, one-to-one discussion.
+Here are some tips that can help make this happen:

-- When they are ready to talk, choose an appropriate place, somewhere private and quiet.
-Find an environment that will put the person at ease, either at work or outside of work.
+- When someone is ready to talk, choose an appropriate place, somewhere private and quiet.
+Find an environment that will put the person at ease, either at work or outside of work

-- Develop an individual action plan that suits the person and their needs specifically.
-It can help to identify triggers, impacts on work, who to contact in a crisis, what support they need and identify ways to monitor things.
+- Develop an individual action plan that suits the person and their needs.
+It can help to identify triggers, impacts on work, who to contact in a crisis, what support they need and also ways to monitor things

-- Encourage them to seek help themselves – many organisations have employee assistance programmes that can offer counselling or access to helplines.
+- Encourage the person to seek help themselves – many organisations have employee assistance programmes that can offer counselling or access to helplines

 - Be honest and clear.
 If there are concerns about high absence levels or low performance, these need to be addressed at an early stage.

 IOSH's Managing Occupational Health and Wellbeing course provides practical advice and tools that will help managers understand why it is important to manage fluctuations in workers’ health, what the causes of ill-health can be and how to recognise when employees may be unwell.